BenningJustus/BenningJustus.github.io/about.md

 permalink: /about/
 ---

-Blog created for uploading assignments

-### I study Industrial Engineering and Management

-I have a mathematical background, coding and developing is completely new to me.
+I study Industrial Engineering and Management, coding and developing is completely new to me.
 Don't sue me.

-### Contact me
+#### Contact me

 [justus.benning@rwth-aachen.de](mailto:justus.benning@rwth-aachen.de)